Tapping into the Equity in his Home – Warren’s Story

 November 19, 2018

-Warren is a semi-retired salesperson.
-He sells a product that carries with it a long purchase cycle, so his commission cheques can often be scarce.
-Warren was confident in the product he was selling and truly believed he would see the results of his efforts within six months.
-Unfortunately, as Warren was building up his commission stream, he fell behind in his bill payments with just his pension income.
-As a result, Warren turned to credit to help pay his bills.
+Meet Warren.
+He’s a successful, semi-retired sales representative, with a cash flow issue.
+The product that Warren sells carries a long purchase cycle, so his commission cheques were scarce early on.
+He wanted to see his venture through, was confident in the product he was selling and knew he would see the results of his efforts within six months.
+Unfortunately, as Warren was building up his commission stream, he fell behind in his bill payments, relying solely on his pension income.
+As a result, Warren was forced to turn to credit to help pay his bills.

-In the end, Warren’s consumer proposal was a win-win situation.
+In the end, filing for a consumer proposal was a win-win situation for both Warren and his creditors.
 According to the terms of the proposal, Warren’s creditors would receive roughly 50% of what they were owed within 90 days as a lump sum payment.
 The creditors did not have to incur the costs of trying to pursue their typical legal remedies to try and get payment; nor did they have to try and force the sale of Warren’s home - an expensive, time consuming and risky proposition.
-Warren also benefitted, as he was able to compromise his debts, keep his condo and continue to pursue his commissioned sales opportunity.
+Warren also benefited, as he was able to compromise his debts, keep his condo and continue to pursue his commissioned sales opportunity.

 The creditors voted unanimously in favour of Warren’s proposal and he is now on his way to living a debt-free future.